DerwenAI/ERKG/article/draft.md

 Great, we've got nearly 98,806 records to work with, and their `RECORD_ID` values are all unique.
 There are nearly 400 different kinds of business categories, which should be fun to visualize.

-Quite interestingly, there are 84,643 unique values of `LOCATION_NAME_ORG` and 43,900 unique values of `BUSINESS_ADDR_FULL` -- which implies there is overlap among the buiness entities.
+Quite interestingly, there are 84,643 unique values of `LOCATION_NAME_ORG` and 43,900 unique values of `BUSINESS_ADDR_FULL` -- which implies there is overlap among the business entities.
 Clearly, we'll need to run _entity resolution_ to make use of this dataset!

 Next, let's load the `Wage and Hour Compliance Action Data` (WHISARD) dataset for Las Vegas, from the US Department of Labor: <https://enforcedata.dol.gov/views/data_summary.php>